fadallar/my-aws-workshop/aws-networking/ModuleOneCore.md

 ![](./images/mainroutetable.png)

 You can see that there are no explicit subnet associations on this route table.
-However, since this is the main route table for the VPC, there is one subnet implicitly associated.
-It’s the Private subnet of the VPC.
-What makes a subnet public or private?
-We can find out by looking at the routes in this table.
-Click on the Routes tab.
+However, since this is the main route table for the VPC, all subnets are implicitly associated.

 In the Routes tab, look at the Target column.
 You’ll see one local route which every route table has.
 This ensures that resources within the VPC can talk to each other.
 This route cannot be modified.